canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## 4. Most common LINQ methods

-So far we have seen only one LINQ method: `Where()`.
-Let's see other frequently-used methods.
+So far, we've seen only one LINQ method: `Where()`.
+Of course, LINQ has more methods.

+Here are the most common LINQ methods:

 ### 1. Select